jamesblanksby/.dotfiles/README.md

 ### ⚡️ Install

-⚠️ **Use with caution**\
-The bootstrap script will copy the latest version into your home folder overwriting any existing files in the process.
+⚠️ **Use with caution** – the bootstrap script will copy the latest version into your home folder overwriting any existing files in the process.

-Clone the repository onto your local machine and run:
+Run the following to install on your local machine and run:

 ```bash
 git clone https://github.com/jamesblanksby/dotfiles.git && cd dotfiles && ./bootstrap
 ```

-The bootstrap script will pull in the latest version and copy the files to your home folder.

 ### 💎 Update